Category Archives: Non-Fiction/Documentary

 One of the many takeaways is the dubious value of book trailers.
 Like so much I’ve done over time to provide something cool for readers/fans/followers, it takes a lot of time and effort, without earning you sales/ratings/reviews.
 The ROI is awful for probably 99% of authors.
 Something to think about.

-Comics, Manga, Literacy and the Possibility of Renaissance
+Comics, Manga, Literacy and a Possible Renaissance

 How do you hide something from a Millennial?